maxmilin83/bytetrack/README.md

 3. npx cap open android

-4. press play at the top in android studio
+4. press play at the top in android studio, this will open the app in an emulator , or on your phone if you have plugged it in via usb